yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 has been run and found not to accelerate, and leaving a value nobody chose is worse than leaving the key out.

+## SSDTs

+An SSDT is written against one machine's ACPI tables.
+Which renames a board needs, where the EC is, whether the RTC has to be faked - none of that can be worked out from a device listing, and getting it wrong is worse than doing nothing.
+So SSDTTime is vendored whole and driven. **Nothing here decides which patches a machine needs, and nothing here writes AML.**

+`vendor/tools/SSDTTime` is the source tree at a pinned commit, MIT, standard library only - so unlike USBToolBox there is no binary to vendor and no dependency to add. `vendor/tools/iasl` holds the compilers, dual licensed Intel or GPL-2.0; the Intel option is the one taken and its condition 3.3 requires the notice to travel with the binaries, which is `ACPICA-LICENSE.txt`.
+About 9 MB in total, and every file is pinned by sha256 in `vendor/tools.lock`.

+Three things about the tool decide how it is run:

+* it looks for `iasl` in its own `Scripts` directory and nowhere else, so the compilers are copied in there rather than pointed at;
+* `Results` is relative to `SSDTTime.py`'s own `__file__`, so the tree is copied out and imported from the copy, which makes that path ours;
+* **it downloads a legacy compiler on startup if one is not beside it.** An offline build that quietly reaches for the network is worse than one that is a megabyte larger, so the legacy compilers are vendored too.

+What this repository does is the joining up.
+The `.aml` files become `ACPI.Add` entries and are copied into the EFI; `patches_OC.plist` becomes `ACPI.Patch` entries as the tool wrote them, not rebuilt from a reading of them.
+Any key OpenCore requires and the plist lacks is filled with OpenCore's own default - a patch missing one does not fail loudly, it makes ocvalidate reject the whole config while the build that produced it looked fine.

+**Two SSDTs doing the same job is not additive.** The profiles ship generic ones
+- `SSDT-PLUG-DRTNIA`, `SSDT-EC-USBX-LAPTOP` - and SSDTTime writes `SSDT-PLUG` and `SSDT-EC` built against this machine.
+Neither pair is a duplicate by name and both pairs would fight, so the comparison is on what the name says the table is for, the tailored one wins, and the generic one is turned off with a warning because that is a decision rather than a merge.

+The tables travel with the hardware report: `detect.py --report machine.json --acpi ACPI/` dumps them with the tool's own acpidump, and `setup.py --machine machine.json --acpi-tables ACPI` builds the SSDTs for that machine somewhere else entirely. macOS cannot dump its own and would be the wrong machine anyway, so it is not offered there.

+Neither this nor USBToolBox is ever offered to `--answers`: both are menus a person works through, and offering one to a script means a build that hangs waiting for a keystroke nobody is there to press.

 ## USB port mapping

 A port map cannot be worked out from a device listing.
 It takes plugging